MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbol-path.md

 ## Azure DevOps Services Artifacts

 A symbol server is available with [Azure Artifacts in Azure DevOps Services](/azure/devops/artifacts).
-To learn about working with Azure Artifacts in WinDbg, see [Debug with symbols in WinDbg](/azure/devops/artifacts/symbols/debug-with-symbols-visual-studio).
-For general information about Azure-generated symbols, see [Symbols overview](/azure/devops/artifacts/concepts/symbols).
+To learn about working with Azure Artifacts in WinDbg, see [Debug with symbols in WinDbg (Azure Artifacts)](/azure/devops/artifacts/symbols/debug-with-symbols-windbg).
+For general information about Azure-generated symbols, see [Symbols overview (Azure Artifacts)](/azure/devops/artifacts/concepts/symbols).

 ## Control the symbol path